c4arl0s/PropertyObservers_Swift/README.md

 Added 546
 ```

-# You can create new temporal variables like this.
+# You can create new temporal variables like this and you get the same result.

 ``` swift
 //